Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

-From Figure~\ref{fig:neme}, we can see that RREA(basic) and RREA(semi) are the two candidate winners, since they exhibit significant performance difference to the other methods.
-For example, in Figure~\ref{fig:neme_MRR} both RREA(basic) and RREA(semi) have a statistically significant better (bigger difference than CD) performance than MTransE+RotatE.
-In contrary, in the same example, the performance difference between RREA (both versions) and AttrE is smaller than CD, i.e., it is not statistically significant.
-From Figure~\ref{fig:neme}, we conclude that RREA is clearly the winning method, but the identification of which specific version depends on the metrics and what they capture.
-More precisely, Hits@1 (Figure~\ref{fig:neme_hits@1}) that captures accuracy with 0 error tolerance, shows that RREA(semi) has statistically significant performance difference to MTransE and MTransE+RotatE.
-In case we accept a 10\% error tolerance (Hits@10 in Figure~\ref{fig:neme_hits@10}), both versions of RREA exhibit the same ranking, having significant performance difference to KDCoE, so their choice should depend on different factors (e.g., the available training time (see Section~\ref{ssec:efficiency}) or dataset characteristics (see Section~\ref{ssec:meta-learning})).
-In addition, due to the fact that RREA(semi) enriches seed alignment with new entity pairs and consequently increases the candidate-space (denominator of MR) and also the probability of wrong alignment (compared to RREA(basic)), Figure~\ref{fig:neme_MR} shows that only RREA(basic) has significant performance difference with at least one method (particularly with AttrE, KDCoE, MTransE+RotatE, RDGCN), when it comes to MR. In contrary, MRR which is affected by the first ranks (see Section~\ref{metrics}) and is less sensitive to outliers, shows that both versions have statistically significant performance difference with MTransE and MTransE+RotatE, with RREA(semi) having better rank than RREA(basic).
+From Figure~\ref{fig:neme}, we can see that BERT\_INT is a clear winner, since it outperforms the other methods with statistically significant difference (bigger difference than CD).
+Figure~\ref{fig:neme_hits@1}, which captures accuracy with 0 error tolerance (Hits@1), shows that BERT\_INT has statistically significant performance difference to MTransE, MTransE+RotatE, AttrE and RDGCN, while RREA(semi) only to MTransE and MTransE+RotatE.
+In case we accept a 10\% error tolerance (Hits@10 in Figure~\ref{fig:neme_hits@10}), none of the examined methods has significant performance difference to the other methods, so the choice should depend on different factors, e.g., the training time (see Section~\ref{ssec:efficiency}) or dataset characteristics (see Section~\ref{ssec:meta-learning}).
+In addition, BERT\_INT that exploits multiple sources of similarity evidence of entities (e.g., textual descriptions, entity names) and not only structural information, as relation-based methods such as RREA(basic) do, improves the general performance, improving the ranks even of lower ranked entities in the similarities lists (see Section~\ref{ssec:protocol}).
+The result is that BERT\_INT has significant performance difference with MTransE, RDGCN, MTransE+RotatE, KDCoE and AttrE, while RREA(basic) has significant performance difference with only RDGCN, MTransE+RotatE, KDCoE and AttrE, for MR. In contrast, MRR (Figure~\ref{fig:neme_MRR}) which is affected by the first ranks (see Section~\ref{metrics}) and is less sensitive to outliers, shows that BERT\_INT is the only method that has statistically significant performance difference with other methods (MTransE and MTransE+RotatE).